High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

 \end{proposition}

 We give more details in the following.
 Overall, the circuit within each segment consists of one controlled Trotter plus controlled compensation terms.
 Each of the components within the Trotter formula takes the form of $e^{-i H m}$ with evolution time $m = t/\nu$.
-The cost by Trotter is given in \autoref{prop:bound_2k_stTrotter}.
+The cost by Trotter is given by Lemma 3.

-Note that a controlled-Pauli-rotation gate, Ctrl-$\exp(-i P \theta/2)$ with Pauli operator $P$, can be realised by $2(\wt(H)-1)$ CNOT gates, a controlled single-qubit $Z$-axis Pauli rotation gate $R_z(\theta)$ with rotation angle $\theta$, and some single-qubit Clifford gates.
-Furthermore, we can decompose the controlled single-qubit Pauli rotation gate into two single-qubit $Z$-axis rotation gates and two CNOT gates.
-Therefore, the cost for the controlled Trotter operator Ctrl-$S_{2k}(m)$, in each segment, the number of CNOT gates are $ 2 \times 5^{k-1} (2 \wt (H) -2L) $ and $2L$ controlled single-qubit Pauli rotations.
+A controlled-Pauli-rotation gate, Ctrl-$\exp(-i P \theta/2)$ with Pauli operator $P$, can be realised by $2(\wt(H)-1)$ \textsc{cnot} gates, a controlled single-qubit $R_z(\theta)$ gate with rotation angle $\theta$, and some single-qubit Clifford gates.
+Furthermore, the controlled $R_z(\theta)$ gate can be decomposed into two single-qubit $Z$-axis rotation gates and two \textsc{cnot} gates.
+Therefore, the cost for the controlled Trotter operator Ctrl-$S_{2k}(m)$, in each segment, the number of \textsc{cnot} gates are $ 2 \times 5^{k-1} (2 \wt (H) -2L) $ and $2L$ controlled single-qubit Pauli rotations.

 The compensation term $V$ consists of a controlled multi-qubit Pauli rotation operator and some controlled Pauli operators.
-The controlled multi-qubit Pauli rotation operator can be realised by $2 \wtm (H)$ CNOT gates and two single-qubit Pauli rotations.
+The controlled multi-qubit Pauli rotation operator can be realised by $2 \wtm (H)$ \textsc{cnot} gates and two single-qubit Pauli rotations.
 The Pauli gates are randomly drawn from $\{P_l\}_l$ according to the corresponding probability distribution.
-In the worst case, the gate sequence length is the truncated value $s_c$, and thus the CNOT gate number is bounded by $s_c \wtm(H)$.
-There is a saturation when the number of the compensation Pauli operations reaches $n$.
-To sum up, for the compensation term, the number of CNOT gates is upper bounded by
+In the worst case, the gate sequence length is the truncated value $s_c$, and thus the \textsc{cnot} gate number is bounded by $(s_c \wtm(H))$.
+Note that saturation occurs when the number of compensation Pauli operations reaches $n$.
+To sum up, for the compensation term, the number of \textsc{cnot} gates is upper bounded by

 and 2 single-qubit Pauli rotations.
-We note that since there is a saturation of the gate count for the Trotter-error-compensation indicated by \autoref{eq:compensation_CNOT_gate}, we take $s_c$ to be infinity in deriving the asymptotic scaling in gate complexity in \autoref{thm:observ_estimation_main} and \autoref{thm:observ_estimate_gate_Lattice_main}.
+As there is a saturation of the gate count for the Trotter-error-compensation indicated by \autoref{eq:compensation_CNOT_gate}, one can take $s_c$ to be infinity in deriving the asymptotic scaling in gate complexity in \autoref{thm:observ_estimation_main} and \autoref{thm:observ_estimate_gate_Lattice_main}.